Drezlan/Jade-Regent/Campaign Timeline/Campaign Timeline.md

 >"Look what we got 'ere, Tasty li'il bird."

 And he strikes [[Ochitsuite Arashi|Ochi]].
-Koya also arrives down the chute gracefully on her feet.
+[[Koya Mvashti|Koya]] also arrives down the chute gracefully on her feet.
 >"Oh...
 You're just right there."

 The other Troll steps up and also attemps to sink his claws into [[Ochitsuite Arashi|Ochi]].
 [[Grayson]] hesitates to follow his companions and leave Ukshaka defenseless and alone watches her feel her way to a curtain and duck behind it and gives chase.
-Landing just as gracefully as Koya he looses an arrow before even fully coming to rest at the bottom of the chute finding the flesh of one of the disturbed diners.
+Landing just as gracefully as [[Koya Mvashti|Koya]] he looses an arrow before even fully coming to rest at the bottom of the chute finding the flesh of one of the disturbed diners.

 5.